 After graduate school I worked as a resident artist, community outreach fellow, and instructor at the Clay Art Center in Port Chester, New York.
 Here I enjoyed working with the local community, and taught as a resident artist at Brunswick Academy in Greenwich, Connecticut.
 In 2010 I was accepted as a summer resident at the Archie Bray Foundation in Helena, Montana, and soon thereafter accepted a position as Assistant Professor of Art/Ceramics at Montana State University in Billings, Montana from 2010-2014.

-Last year I taught ceramics at the Sidwell Friends School in Washington, DC and recently relocated to Byfield, MA to teach ceramics and sculpture at Governor's Academy.
+After teaching ceramics at the Sidwell Friends School in Washington, DC, I moved to Byfield, MA to teach ceramics and sculpture at Governor's Academy.